Riley229/ConsoleLog/README.md

 - `error`
 - `critical`

 To only make certain log levels print to the console, simply change the level on the `ConsoleLogger`.
-Any message below the specified `LogLevel` will not be printed to the console.
+Any message below the specified level will not be printed to the console.
 For example:

 ```swift
 log.level = .info